Palit2308/WQU-GWP-2/README.md

 # ReadMe

-This document provides an overview of our submission to the Groupwork Project 2 - Replication Codes.
+This document provides an overview of our submission to the Groupwork Project 2 - Replication Codes and part 2 of the assignment.

+Replication Codes:

 The innitial data preparation and loading is done in the file `GWP_2_Data_Prep`.
 - The dependencies are installed